-The Fund made its first investments, which meet the criteria above, through Border to Coast during 2019/20.
-The Fund transitioned its £1.2bn Global Equity holdings into BCPP and began the development of a Private Market portfolio with commitments to BCPP across Private Equity, Infrastructure and Private Credit.
+The Fund made its first investment through Border to Coast, which meet the criteria above, in 2019.
+The Fund transitioned £1.2 billion Global Equity holdings into the pool and began the development of a Private Market portfolio with commitments to BCPP across Private Equity, Infrastructure and Private Credit.
+During 2021/22 the Fund continued to provide capital to these Private Markets commitments.
+Border to Coast successfully launched its MAC Fund in November 2021, and its internally managed Listed Alternative Fund in February 2022.
+The Fund utilised this new investment capability to transition funds into the pool.

 The Fund's remaining assets will be invested into the BCPP pool as and when suitable investment solutions become available.
 Any assets not invested in BCPP Ltd will be reviewed at least every three years to determine whether the rationale remains appropriate, and whether it continues to demonstrate value for money.
-The next such review will take place no later than 2020.